 Your ankle area may feel warm and tender for 4 to 6 weeks.

 You will need help with daily chores such as driving, shopping, bathing, making meals, housework for up to 6 weeks.
+Be sure to check with your health care providers before you return to any of these activities.
 You will need to keep weight off of the foot for 10 to 12 weeks.
 Recovery can take 3 to 6 months.
 It may take up to 6 months before you return to normal activity levels.

 Your provider will ask you to rest when you first go home.
 Keep your leg propped up on one or two pillows.
 Place the pillows below your foot or calf muscle.
 This helps reduce swelling.

 It is very important to elevate your leg.
 Keep it above heart level is possible.
 Swelling can lead to poor wound healing and other surgery complications.

 You will be asked to keep all weight off of your foot for 10 to 12 weeks.
 You will need to use a walker or crutches.
 You can also use a knee scooter to avoid putting weight on your ankle.

 - You will need to wear a cast or a splint.
 Take the cast or splint off only when your provider or physical therapist says it is OK.

 - Try not to stand for long periods.